BNEM: A Boltzmann Sampler Based on Bootstrapped Noised Energy Matching: Experimental Details

 \textbf{GMM-40. } For the basic model $f_\theta$, we use an MLP with sinusoidal and positional embeddings which has $3$ layers of size $128$ as well as positional embeddings of size $128$.
 The replay buffer is set to a maximum length of $10000$.

 During training, the generated data was in the range $[-1, 1]$ so to calculate the energy it was scaled appropriately by unnormalizing by a factor of $50$.
-All models are trained with a geometric noise schedule with $\sigma_{\min}=1e-5$, $\sigma_{\max} = 1$, $K = 500$ samples for computing both the MC score estimator $S_K$ and MC energy estimator $E_K$, $K=400$ samples for computing the Bootstrap energy estimator $E_K^B$ and Bootstrap score estimator $S_K^B=\nabla E_K^B$ and we clipped the norm of $S_K$ and $S_K^B$ to $70$.
+Baseline models are trained with a geometric noise schedule with $\sigma_{\min}=1e-5$, $\sigma_{\max} = 1$; NEM and BNEM are trained with a cosine noise schedule with $\sigma_{\min}=0.001$ and $\sigma_{\max} = 1$.
+We use $K=500$ samples for computing the Bootstrap energy estimator $E_K^B$.
+We clip the norm of $S_K$, $s_\theta$ and $\nabla E_\theta$ to $70$ during training and sampling.
+The variance controller for BNEM is set to be $\beta=0.2$.
 All models are trained with a learning rate of $5e - 4$.